DataDog/hiring-engineers/answers.md

 5. Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 6. When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-So input the requirements for the monitoring.
+I input the requirements for the monitoring.
 It's easy to follow and you can see the images below

 ### Setting up the Monitoring
-The below images are very easy to follow:

   1. [Setting up the monitor Part 1](https://imgur.com/FuTFlat)
   2. [Setting up the monitor Part 2](https://imgur.com/TWnJKqV)